ex86/doppelganger/README.md

 ![winfolder](https://user-images.githubusercontent.com/90875279/133707246-009d988e-7164-4726-b523-ecc18de0df67.PNG)

 Now, navigate to our new System32 folder.
-It should be empty.
+Copy & Paste your desired application along with your applications DLL in the folder.
+In this example I am using workpad and wordpadfilter.dll